wwarthen/RomWBW/Source/Doc/UserGuide.md

 | \<end\>                         | 897 MB        | 1,851,392     | 904 MB        | 1,837,056     |
 +---------------------------------+---------------+---------------+---------------+---------------+

+**NOTE:** RomWBW is not limited to these partition table entries.
+You can change the size and location of the RomWBW and/or FAT partitions to increase/decrease the number of slices or FAT filesystem size.
+Doing so would require using `FDISK80` to define your own custom disk layout and initializing your filesystems manually.

 The $doc_sys$ has more information on the standard disk layouts as implemented in the Combo Disk Images.
 Additionally, there is a document called "Hard Disk Anatomy.pdf" in the Doc directory of the RomWBW